gwen-interpreter/gwen-web/README.md

 imperative or as declarative as you like in your approach to writing features.

 A [REPL console](https://github.com/gwen-interpreter/gwen#repl-console)
-provides users with the ability to interactively debug tests before committing them to an automation cycle.
+provides users with the ability to interactively write and debug tests before committing them to an automation cycle.
 Once the tests have been written, gwen-web is able to run them sequentially or in parallel.
 It can also target different types of browsers including Firefox, Chrome,